Hasbrouck Family Association for

 Senate Curatorial Advisory Board, Washington, DC (2009-current)

 As a member, consult on the presentation and conservation of historic interiors and fine and decorative art in the Senate Wing of the Capitol in a volunteer capacity.

 Hasbrouck Family Foundation for Historic Huguenot Street, New Paltz, NY

-Research and writing of Abraham Hasbrouck House Furnishing Plan, Vol. II and companion research reports created as foundation of project.
+Furnishings acquisition initiative based on Abraham Hasbrouck House Furnishing Plan, Vol. II and companion research reports created as foundation of project.